 You can’t always feel an aneurysm, which is the ballooning of a blood vessel, but if it bursts, it’s a life-threatening emergency.
-At Premier Cardiac and Vascular in Springfield and Fredericksburg, Virginia, Anita Banerjee, MD, FACC and Ashok Talreja, MD, FACC, FHRS, can assess your risk for an aneurysm and provide the most appropriate management to reduce complications.
+At Premier Cardiac and Vascular in Fredericksburg, Virginia, Anita Banerjee, MD, FACC and Ashok Talreja, MD, FACC, FHRS, can assess your risk for an aneurysm and provide the most appropriate management to reduce complications.
 For a consultation, call the office today or book an appointment online.

 An aneurysm refers to a bulging or ballooning in one of your arteries.
 Aneurysms develop due to a weakening in the artery wall that allows the area to bulge.

 You may be at risk of developing an aneurysm if they run in your family or if you’re a smoker.